-The three special groups in Confluence are:
+The two special groups in Confluence are:

 - confluence-administrators – Can perform most of the Confluence administrative functions, like assign permissions to other users, but they can't perform any functions that could compromise the security of the Confluence system.
 They can also access the Confluence Admin console.